SmokeyBacon01/Sudoku-Solver/README.md

 The idea is to create a program that attempts to solve a Sudoku puzzle in the same way a human does.

-The ultimate goal is to produce a program that can defeat a 17-square sudoku in the minimum possible iterations.
+The ultimate goal is to produce a program that can defeat a 17-square sudoku.

-    An iteration is counted as a single loop of the main while loop.
-    Hopefully, Personally, I want to achieve less than 10 iterations but I don't know if thats possible.
+TODO:
+Naked and hidden double detection
+Fishing!

+Hopefully both of these can be implemented in a scalable way so I don't have to manually program a leviathan or something.

 As techniques get slightly more complicated, they get harder and harder to test.
 If anyone has a good testing platform pls send :_)